 The password for your account is the sole key for protecting your account.
 Therefore, the strength and privacy of that password is of paramount importance.

 Safe handling requirements

 A note on special characters: In rare cases, some non-alphanumeric characters may cause potential problems with services like Banner job submission.
-If you use those services, the policy recommends avoiding the following special characters:
+If you use those services, we recommend avoiding the following special characters:

 @ & " ( ) , < > ` ; =

-Important: Smith College has decided that once you begin using a sufficiently strong and secure password, we will no longer require you to change your password on a regular basis.
-However, we still strongly recommend that you change your password periodically.
+Important: ITS no longer requires you to reset your password on regular basis.
+However, we still strongly recommend changing your password periodically.

 Back to top >